 • RAM preload + vectorization + torch.compile + AMP

-• ~35 hours for 7 epochs
+• ~10 hours for 2 epochs

-• GPU finally working for its electricity
+• GPU finally working at full power

 The Financial Damage 💸